-One of the six proven practices of effective civic learning is in "providing our students with opportunities to apply what they learn through performing community service..."
-(Guidebook: Six Proven Practices for Effective Civic Learning).
-One of the ways that we can honor our military veterans is through showing appreciation and thanks.
+One of the Six Proven Practices of Effective Civic Learning is "providing our students with opportunities to apply what they learn through performing community service."
+One of the ways that we can honor our military veterans is by showing appreciation and thanks.

 Move Beyond Learning about Veterans Day to Participating in the Holiday

 A thank you card can go a long way.
 Taking the time to write a note of appreciation that can be handed to a veteran is one way that our students can get involved on Veterans Day.
-The cards that our students write can be delivered to military family and friends, delivered to a local Veterans Center, or even hand delivered, which I'll chat more about in just a second.
-Either way, taking time to show our appreciation and thanks is one way to move from just learning about Veterans Day to actually participating in the holiday.
+The cards that our students write can be delivered to military family and friends, delivered to a local Veterans Center, or even hand-delivered.
+Either way, taking time to show our appreciation and thanks is one way to move from just learning about Veterans Day to actually participate in the holiday.

 Visit Local Assisted Living or Veterans Center